-Personal data is harder to define than you might imagine as there is no standard definition in the US.
-However, in general, personal data is anything that could be used to identify an individual.
+In general, personal data is anything that could be used to identify an individual.

 This includes (but is not limited to): first and last name, home address, telephone number, date of birth, email addresses, bank account details, financial history and any other information that relates to an individual and could be used to identify them.

 Even a person's IP address could be considered personal information.